 As a side project, I also developed a method for quantifying the fossil fuel CO2 component of total CO2 using atmospheric potential oxygen (APO) data from Norfolk, UK.

-I am also currently working on the CHE project, comparing top-down carbon flux estimates from satellite and surface network inversions to bottom-up estimates from the Global Carbon Project, in order to further our understanding of how and why these estimates differ from each other.
+I am currently working for the University of East Anglia on the CHE project, comparing top-down carbon flux estimates from satellite and surface network inversions to bottom-up estimates from the Global Carbon Project, in order to further our understanding of how and why these estimates differ from each other.
 I am also helping to investigate the use of APO as a top-down fossil fuel emission verification tool across Europe.

 Research Group Membership

-I am currently working for Alexander Knohl at the University of Göttingen, Germany, and for Corinne Le Quéré at UEA.
+I am currently working with Ingeborg Levin and Samuel Hammer at the University of Heidelberg, Germany, and with Corinne Le Quéré at UEA.
 My primary Ph.D. supervisor was Bill Sturges, with additional supervision provided by Corinne Le Quéré and Andrew Manning.
-I also have ongoing collaborations with Britt Stephens, National Center for Atmospheric Research (NCAR), USA, Nathalie Lefèvre, Laboratoire d'Oceanographie et du Climat (LOCEAN), France, and Gordon Brailsford and Sara Mikaloff-Fletcher, both of the National Institute of Water and Atmospheric Research (NIWA), New Zealand.
+I have ongoing collaborations with Alexander Knohl (University of Goettingen, Germany), Britt Stephens (National Center for Atmospheric Research, USA), Nathalie Lefèvre (Laboratoire d'Oceanographie et du Climat, France), and Gordon Brailsford and Sara Mikaloff-Fletcher (both of the National Institute of Water and Atmospheric Research, New Zealand).